nonstrict-hq/nonstrict.eu-website/Content/blog/recording-to-disk-with-screencapturekit.md

 date: 2023-01-31 12:00
 authors: tom, mathijs
 tags: Engineering blog, Screen Studio
+title: Recording to disk using ScreenCaptureKit
 intro: Storing a screen capture on disk has some interesting edge cases when using ScreenCaptureKit.
 The documentation and WWDC videos don't really cover using the captured frame samples.
 We created an example.
-hero: images/blog/jakob-owens-HLXAU6LhAcI-unsplash.jpg
+image: images/blog/jakob-owens-HLXAU6LhAcI-unsplash.jpg
 ---

-# Recording to disk using ScreenCaptureKit

 > Note: ScreenRecordingKit works in macOS 12.3 and later, if you need a solution that works on older macOS versions, check out “Recording to a file using AVCaptureScreenInput”.